Omjethva24/AlgoPrep151/README.md

     92. Longest Increasing Subsequence(instead of this we can solve"Longest common substring")
     104. Best Time to Buy and Sell Stock
     122. Edit Distance

+# Day 46 (9/8)
+Today I have done this 10 problems.

+    93. building bridges
+    94. Russian Doll Envelopes(hard)
+    97. Consecutive 1's not allowed
+    99. Unique BST's(catalan's)
+    105. Best Time to Buy and Sell Stock II
+    106. Best Time to Buy and Sell Stock with Transaction Fee
+    107. best time to buy and sell with cool down
+    108. Best Time to Buy and Sell Stock III
+    109. Best Time to Buy and Sell Stock IV
+    119. Regular Expression Matching